Covid 19 coronavirus: Warning to Waiheke Island day trippers - 'I'll see you at the wharf with my pitchfork'

 "Of course we miss the trade but saving lives is far more important now."

-She was pleased health minister Chris Hipkins yesterday issued a stern warning about Aucklanders flouting the region's strict lockdown rules, making special mention of Waiheke Island.
+She was pleased Health Minister Chris Hipkins yesterday issued a stern warning about Aucklanders flouting the region's strict lockdown rules, making special mention of Waiheke Island.

 "It was very reassuring to hear the minister reinforcing the need not to come here," said Handley.